teoks0199/tp/docs/DeveloperGuide.md

 1. Adding a menu item while the stall details are shown

-   1. Prerequisites: View the stall details with the `view-stall` command.
+   1. Prerequisites: At least one stall in the list.
+View the stall details with the `view-stall` command.
 The menu items of the stall is displayed in the left panel.

    1. Test case: `add-item s/1 n/Pork Chop p/4.50`<br>
       Expected: Result display shows a success message.
 The menu item is added the list of menu items in the left panel.